VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: Experiments

 \subsection{Experimental Settings}

 To evaluate existing MLLMs in visualization quality assessment and validate our \model, we conduct comprehensive experiments on \benchmark.

-\textbf{Evaluation Setup.} We evaluate seven representative MLLMs: GPT-5, GPT-4o, Claude-4-Sonnet, Claude-3.5-Sonnet, Gemini-2.0-Flash, Gemini-2.5-Pro, Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2}, and \model on a balanced test set of 648 samples (see Appendix~\ref{appendix:test_set_distribution} for distribution details).
-Each model provides 1-to-5 scores with justifications based on our ``Fidelity, Expressiveness, and Aesthetics'' framework.
+\textbf{Evaluation Setup.} We evaluate 12 representative MLLMs: GPT-5, GPT-4o, Claude-4-Sonnet, Claude-3.5-Sonnet, Gemini-2.0-Flash, Gemini-2.5-Pro, Qwen2.5-VL (3B/7B/32B/72B-Instruct)~\citep{bai2025qwen2}, InternVL3-8B~\citep{zhu2025internvl3}, Llava-v1.6-mistral-7B~\citep{liu2024llavanext}, and their corresponding fine-tuned variants, which we collectively refer to as \model, on a balanced test set of 648 samples (see Appendix~\ref{appendix:test_set_analysis} for distribution details).
+Each model provides 1-to-5 scores with justifications based on our evaluation framework.
 Following human annotation procedures, we run each model three times and average the results.
 All inference uses vLLM on four NVIDIA A6000 (48GB) GPUs with bfloat16 precision and a temperature of 0.8.

 \textbf{Evaluation Metrics.} We assess model performance through correlation analysis using the Pearson coefficient and error metrics (MAE and MSE) compared to human scores.
 We also analyze score distributions to identify systematic biases.
 Metrics are computed for each sub-dimension and aggregated across the three main evaluation dimensions.